-It was meandering through the talk that I give on vitamin K, in which I say something a bit similar.
+It was meandering through the talks and courses that I run on vitamin K, in which I say something a bit similar.
 I note that, yes, vitamin K is very effective when given to newborn babies.
-But is it also frustrating that, although only one in several thousand babies would have a problem without it, we don’t know enough about which babies would have had a problem without it and which don’t.
+But is it also frustrating that, although only one in several thousand babies would have a problem without it, we don’t know enough about which babies would have had a problem without it and which would have been fine.

 “Babies are born with what are perceived to be “low” levels of vitamin K, and there are “low” levels of vitamin K in breastmilk.”
 I say, using my fingers to illustrate the ‘quote unquote’ bits.
 “But who determines whether that “low” level is really low, or whether it is only “low” in relation to adult levels, or in relation to artificially-created infant formula, which is hardly a benchmark for quality human food?
-Do most babies need less vitamin K than adults, or were they historically getting it from another source, are most better off without it, and/or is there a bigger picture here that we’re not seeing?”
+Do most babies need less vitamin K than adults, were they historically getting it from another source, are most better off without it, and/or is there a bigger picture here that we’re not seeing?”

-I’m not going to suggest that delayed cord clamping would significantly increase babies’ vitamin K stores, however, because I don’t think that would be a particularly fruitful hypothesis.
-(Feel free to jump in below if you disagree, though: it is entirely possible that my understanding is wrong or that I have missed some research that would challenge it).
+I’m not going to suggest that delayed cord clamping would significantly increase babies’ vitamin K stores, however, because I don’t think that’s the case.
 Vitamin K is fat soluble and it is stored in the liver and in fat.
 My understanding is that, while delayed cord clamping would lead to a very slight increase in blood vitamin K, the additional amount of extra vitamin K that would be gained wouldn’t be enough to make a difference in relation to the risk of bleeding problems in those few babies that would encounter them.
 And it’s an ongoing issue, not a one-off.
 But the more important issue is that the vitamin K deficiency bleeding is rare and the vast majority of babies don’t have a problem.

-What I am going to do is go back to the general point that underlines Greene’s argument, which isn’t the only possible explanation for the situation we are in with vitamin K, but it is a theory that I believe is worth exploring.
-That is, some – perhaps many – of the things that we currently identify as being problematic (such as lower-than-optimal iron levels or higher-than-optimal levels of birth asphyxia in babies) are caused by our own efforts to manage and control the journey of birth.
-These efforts may have been well-intended, but they can end up being counterproductive in that they interfere with age-old processes that have evolved to help us be born successfully, healthily and with a healthy mother to continue to turn to for our needs.
+What I am going to do is go back to the general point that underlines Greene’s argument, because this is a theory that I believe is worth exploring.
+That is, some – perhaps several or even many – of the things that we currently identify as being problematic are caused by our own efforts to manage and control the journey of birth and of being born.
+These efforts may have been well-intended, but they can end up being counterproductive in that they can interfere with age-old processes that have evolved to help us be born successfully, healthily and with a healthy mother to continue to turn to for our needs.